chum8/FileCabinet/README.md

 If the database doesn't load right away, try again.
 Sometimes the server takes time to spin up.

 By default, the program will attempt to locate the database file at C:\Program Files\FileCabinet.
 Be sure the database file is in this directory.
-Alternatively, you can specify a different directory in the program.
+Alternatively, you can specify a different directory by running the application and clicking on the button "Load a Database File...".